Academic Advising Expectations

 We will provide the support, expertise and resources that prepare you for the next steps in your journey, but you also need to do your part.
-We have developed certain expectations that layout the key responsibilities for our students and help ensure you are successful in your academic career.
-Please see details below.
+We have developed certain expectations that lay out the key responsibilities for our students and help ensure you are successful in your academic career.

-As a result of your advising sessions, you are expected to know/understand the following:
+As a result of your advising sessions, you are expected to know and understand the following:

-- Students will understand graduation requirements (general education, major, electives, total credits required).
+- Understand graduation requirements (general education, major, electives, total credits required).

-- Students will be able to find information from various online and in-person campus resources.
+- Be able to find information from various online and in-person campus resources.

-- Students will know where to find, and will follow, policies and procedures of the University, the College, and their academic department.
+- Know where to find, and will follow, policies and procedures of the University, the College, and their academic department.

-- Students will use Onestop website to complete course registration and access other important records.
+- Use the Onestop website to complete course registration and access other important records.

-- Students will develop problem-solving, adaptability, and change management skills.
+- Develop problem-solving, adaptability, and change management skills.

-- Students will learn planning skills – life, academic, schedule, career.
+- Learn planning skills for life, academic, schedule, career.

-- Students will learn to select courses that best fit their interests and major.
+- Learn to select courses that best fit their interests and major.

-- Student will demonstrate ownership of their educational experience by fulfilling the Student’s Responsibilities.
+- Demonstrate ownership of their educational experience by fulfilling the Student's Responsibilities.

 What Advisors Expect From Students

 - Give careful thought to your academic and career goals and openly share this information with your advisor.

 - Take responsibility for your learning by reviewing the degree audit, the course offerings, your major/degree requirements and by becoming fully aware of academic/university policies, procedures and requirements.

 - To ensure quality time, make an official advising appointment every semester well in advance of your designated registration time.
 If you are unable to keep a scheduled advising appointment, remember to notify your advisor in advance.